How to Improve Organic CTR? (Proven Strategies for 2026)

 first page ctr

-By going to CTR charts from Advanced Web Ranking, you can easily discover the exact positions along with the CTR for both desktop and mobiles.
+By going to CTR charts from Advanced Web Ranking, you can easily discover the exact positions along with the CTR for both desktop and mobile.

-Here are the average CTR for top 5 positions for desktop positions (2023 data).
+Here are the average CTRs for the top 5 desktop positions (2026 data).

 • Position 1 (desktop CTR is 39.8%)